 Recovering from concussion is a process that takes patience.
-If the player goes back to activities before they are ready, it is likely to make their symptoms worse, and their recovery might take longer.
+Going back to activities before the player is ready is likely to make their symptoms worse, and their recovery may take longer.

 When should the player go to the doctor?

 Anyone with a possible head injury should be seen by a doctor as soon as possible.